kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 Q_{6R}
 ```

-is consistent with the transition structure, but Step 12 did not silently replace the disproven proposition with this narrower statement or promote it as a new sealed theorem.
+is consistent with the transition structure.

+Step 12 did not silently replace the disproven proposition with the narrower statement or promote it as a new sealed theorem.

+That preservation is intentional.

+> **Architecture rule:** Evidence can constrain a claim.
+A desired claim does not acquire authority merely because the architecture would be easier to describe if it were true.

 ---

-## 24. Formal-model validation boundary
+## 26. Formal-model validation boundary

-The formal model itself is correspondence-verified only for the deployed identity and observed boundaries established by the Step-12 evidence package.
+The formal model is correspondence-verified only for the deployed identity and observed boundaries established by the Step-12 evidence package.

-This does not mean that every possible behavior represented by the model has been observed in production.
+This does not mean every possible modeled behavior has been observed in production.

 In particular: